 3.2.2.
 Deficiency Usage.
 For each Transaction, in the event that for any Contract Year other than the first Contract Year Customer's Actual Usage is less than the Minimum Usage for such Contract Year ("Deficiency Usage"), Customer will pay EESI the applicable compensation provided in Section 3.1 for all of Customer’s Actual Usage plus, for each kWh of Deficiency Usage, a Deficiency Usage Charge calculated pursuant to the applicable Transaction Agreement.

 3.3.
 Billing and Payment.
 For each Transaction, EESI will render to Customer (by regular mail, facsimile or other acceptable means) an invoice (“EESI Invoice”) for each Billing Cycle of the Transaction Term setting forth the charges due EESI hereunder with respect to each Facility ("EESI Invoice Amount").
-EESI will send Customer an EESSI Invoice no earlier than ___ calendar days after the Utility Invoice is received from the Utility.
+EESI will send Customer an EESI Invoice no earlier than one calendar day after the Utility Invoice for the same Billing Cycle is received from the Utility.
 Customer will remit the EESI Invoice Amount by the Due Date to the payment address set forth on the EESI Invoice.
 Overdue payments will accrue interest from the Due Date to the date of payment at a rate equal to the lower of 1% per month per annum or the highest rate permitted by law (the “Interest Rate”).
 If Customer in good faith disputes an EESI Invoice, Customer will provide EESI a written explanation specifying in detail the basis for the dispute, and Customer will pay any non-disputed portion of such EESI Invoice no later than the Due Date.
 If any amount disputed by Customer is determined to be due to EESI, it will be paid within ten days of such determination, along with interest accrued at the Interest Rate from the original Due Date until the date paid.

 4.0.
 TERM AND TERMINATION